BlackDragonBE/MarkdownToRW_Converter/README.md

 # MarkdownToRW Converter

-A handy tool to convert any markdown document to Ray Wenderlich WordPress ready HTML.
+A handy cross platform tool to convert any markdown document to Ray Wenderlich WordPress ready HTML.
 It can also batch upload all locally sourced images and replace those sources with the image URLs.

 # Markdown Formatting